 - Special Matters

 Letters, correspondence, and guest editorials may also be published.
-Manuscripts submitted to the journal must be original material that has not been published or accepted for publication elsewhere.
+Manuscripts submitted to the journal must be original materials that have not been published or accepted for publication elsewhere.
 All papers are submitted to a panel of experts for peer review.
-Manuscripts may be sent to:
+Electronic copy of the manuscript may be emailed to email@example.com.

-Submitted manuscripts should not exceed 18 double-spaced typewritten pages (paper size 8.5 x 11 inches), including references, legends, tables, and figures (approximately 6-7 published pages).
+Submitted manuscripts should not exceed 18-22 double-spaced, typewritten pages (paper size 8.5 x 11 inches), including references, legends, tables, and figures (approximately 6-7 published pages).
 Use Times New Roman font size 12.
-Submit 3 hard copies of the manuscript and a digital copy in a compact disc (CD-ROM) or 3 .5 floppy diskette.
 Manuscripts should begin each component on a new page and be in the following order: (1) title page, (2) abstract, (3) text, (4) acknowledgments, (5) references, (6) legends for tables/figures, (7) tables, (8) figures (photographs, illustrations and graphs).
 A copyright transfer form with original signature and transmittal letter should accompany the manuscript.

 The title page should include: